rpruim/fastR2/cran-comments.md

 ## Test environments

 * local OS X install
-  * version  R version 4.1.2 (2021-11-01)
+  * R version 4.2.1 (2022-06-23)
-  * os       macOS Catalina 10.15.7
+  * Platform: x86_64-apple-darwin17.0 (64-bit)
-  * system   x86_64, darwin17.0
+  * Running under: macOS Ventura 13.5

 * win-builder via devtools

 ## Notes

-* This is a minor update primarly to update some email addresses and URLs in documentation.
+* This is a minor update primarily to address some documentation issues that are now flagged by CRAN checks.

-## Downstream dependencies
+## revdepcheck

-None currently.
+*Wow, no problems at all. :)*